TheMaster1127/HTVM/README.md

 - If you encounter issues with `npm install` or `npm start`, make sure that **Node.js** and **npm** are correctly installed.
 - On **Linux**, if you run into permission errors during installation, you may need to prepend `sudo` to the `npm install` or `npm start` commands (e.g., `sudo npm install`).

-2. **Adjust Syntax**:
-   - Use the website: [HTVM Syntax Configurator Website](https://themaster1127.github.io/HTVM/), or
-   - Edit `HT-instructions.txt` directly (NOT RECOMMENDED!).
-     - Each line corresponds to the same line in `instruction documentation.txt`.

 #### Usage of the HTVM compiler
 ```bash